Michael Joseph Ready: Bishop of Columbus

-On November 11, 1944, Ready was appointed the fifth bishop of the Diocese of Columbus by Pope Pius XII.
+On November 11, 1944, Ready was appointed the fifth bishop of Columbus by Pope Pius XII.
 He received his episcopal consecration on December 14, 1944, from Archbishop Amleto Cicognani, with Archbishop John McNicholas and Bishop Edward Hoban serving as co-consecrators, at St. Matthew Cathedral in Washington, D.C.
-He was formally installed at St. Joseph's Cathedral on January 4, 1945.
+He was formally installed at St. Joseph's Cathedral in Columbus, Ohio, on January 4, 1945.

 One of Ready's first tasks was overseeing the erection of the Diocese of Steubenville from the eastern and southeastern portions of the Diocese of Columbus, as well as the consolidation of portions of the Archdiocese of Cincinnati into Columbus.
 He established the Catholic Welfare Bureau and appointed a director of charities for the diocese.
-Ready was a critic of the Ohio State University Board of Trustees decision in 1951 that all campus speakers had to be cleared by University President Howard L. Bevis in advance.
-During his tenure, Ready also served as chair of the Bishops' Committee on Motion Pictures; he reported that Hollywood produced more films with "wholesome and moral qualities" in 1952.
+Ready criticized the Ohio State University board of trustees decision in 1951 that University President Howard L. Bevis had to approve all campus speakers in advance.
+During his tenure, Ready also served as chair of the Bishops' Committee on Motion Pictures; he reported that the Hollywood studios were producing more films with "wholesome and moral qualities" in 1952.

-Ready also organized the Holy Name Society, a Parent-Teacher Organization, the Council of Catholic Women, the Catholic Youth Council, and the St. Vincent de Paul Society in the diocese.
+Ready also organized the diocesan branch of the Holy Name Society, a Parent-Teacher Organization, the Council of Catholic Women, the Catholic Youth Council, and the St. Vincent de Paul Society in the diocese.
 He created 18 new parishes and oversaw the construction of nine elementary and five high schools.
 Ready founded two nursing homes, the diocesan Child Guidance Center, and the Catholic Student Center at Ohio State University.
 He worked with his fellow Ohio bishops to start the Ohio Catholic Welfare Conference.

+Death

 Ready died in Columbus from a cerebral hemorrhage on May 2, 1957, at age 64.
 He was buried at St. Joseph Cemetery in Lockbourne, Ohio.
 Bishop Ready High School in Columbus is named in his honor.